nanoshort/nanoshort.github.io/_posts/2014-07-08-tpb2rss-openshift.md

 TPB2RSS is probably running, if you followed all the steps correctly.

-You can create new feeds by editing the file `$OPENSHIFT_DATA_DIR/searches`.
+If you're following the "**private**" method, you can create new feeds by editing the file `$OPENSHIFT_DATA_DIR/searches`.
 SSH to your application and edit this file with your favorite text editor.

 Each line of this file represents a search term that will generate a XML file in `$OPENSHIFT_DATA_DIR/static`.